neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/connect/connection-errors" description="Learn how to resolve commonly-encountered connection errors" icon="audio-jack">Connection errors</a>
+<a href="/docs/connect/connection-errors" description="Learn how to resolve commonly-encountered connection errors" icon="warning">Connection errors</a>

-<a href="/docs/connect/connection-latency" description="Learn about strategies for managing connection latency and timeouts" icon="audio-jack">Connect latency and timeouts</a>
+<a href="/docs/connect/connection-latency" description="Learn about strategies for managing connection latency and timeouts" icon="stopwatch">Connect latency and timeouts</a>

 </DetailIconCards>